NeKzor/NeKzBot/NeKzBot/Docs/Modules.md

 * Get own ranking of a map
 * Get profile statistics of a player or return the map ranking of a player
 * Show when the automatic leaderboard updater checks for a new update
+* Compare profiles of players
+* Compare the ranking of players on a specific map

 Requires to be the bot owner:
 * Change the task delay of the auto updater